-Based on the idea that fiction is an international movement supported by local communities Joyland is a literary magazine that selects stories and essays regionally.
+Based on the idea that fiction is an international movement supported by local communities Joyland is a literary magazine that selects stories regionally.
 Our editors work with authors connected to locales across North America, including New York, Los Angeles, and Toronto as well as places underrepresented in cultural media.

 In our first five years we’ve featured work from National Book Critics Circle winner Jonathan Lethem, Pulitzer finalist Lydia Millet, PEN/Faulkner finalist Amelia Gray, Giller Prize shortlisted author Marina Endicott and Giller winner Lynn Coady, Plimpton Prize winner Ottessa Moshfegh, Guggenheim Fellows Lynne Tillman and Terese Svoboda, Lambda Award winner Zoe Whittall, and Believer Book Award winners Tamara Faith Berger and Sesshu Foster.
 Our editors have included Steinbeck Fellows Kara Levy and Charles McLeod.
 Several of our stories have been included as Notables in Best American Short Stories and published in the Journey Prize Anthology.
 We've also been the first publisher of many amazing, emerging writers.